 The confined space can take some getting used to, but the highly-rewarding nature of life on the road can easily outweigh the tight quarters.
+Part of choosing a career as a professional truck driver is to make sure you’ll be able to adjust to the unique living conditions.

 The picture is a Peterbilt from a few years ago but you get the idea.
 It’s nice!